lund5000/slack-slash/README.md

 # slacktion

-A small, dependency-free toolkit for building a slash command for Slack that handles token validation, defining multiple actions, and automatically building a help action that explains the command's usage.
+A small, dependency-free toolkit for building a slash command for Slack.

+## Features

+- validate tokens
+- define multiple actions
+- automatically build a help action that explains the command's usage

 ## Example